pretix/pretix-docs/docs/guides/seating.md

 ## How to

 The central component of any seating plan is the JSON file defining the layout.
-These JSON files can be created or edited with our [seating plan editor](https://seats.pretix.eu/).
+These JSON files can be created and edited with our [seating plan editor](https://seats.pretix.eu/).
 Anyone can use this editor.
 You do not need to be logged in to a pretix account in order to use it.